Patriots for Europe: 10th European Parliament (2024–present)

 On 8 July, Jordan Bardella, president of the French National Rally (RN), was named as the group's president.

 The Polish Confederation's National Movement, which won two MEPs, announced in July 2024 that it was in negotiations with Patriots for Europe, while the three Confederation MEPs from New Hope joined the ESN group, and the one Confederation of the Polish Crown MEP was not seeking to join.
 Ultimately, the National Movement joined Patriots for Europe on 1 October.

 Following the expulsion of Luxembourgish Alternative Democratic Reform Party (ADR) MEP Fernand Kartheiser from the ECR group, the Patriots for Europe group approached the ADR for talks.
 The ADR stated that while it was considering what group the party wanted to belong to if the whole party were fully expelled from the ECR Party, it was not yet actively discussing membership with any other political group.

 After the expulsion of Smer-SD from the Party of European Socialists, Smer MEP Monika Beňová said the party had an offer from Patriots for Europe to join, and expressed her preference for this option.
 However, Smer MEP Katarína Roth Neveďalová stated it was "not true" that the party was seeking to join the Patriots group, noting that the party had so far only approved a mandate to join another group, which could be possibly be a new faction.
 Deputy Speaker of the Slovak Parliament Tibor Gašpar, a Smer MP, confirmed that the party was considering joining Patriots for Europe.
-Smer leader Robert Fico is reportedly in "ongoing consultations" with Fidesz leader Viktor Orbán about joining the group, though Fico remains undecided.
+During this time, Smer leader Robert Fico was reportedly in "ongoing consultations" with Fidesz leader Viktor Orbán about joining the group, though Fico remained undecided.
 Vox of Spain and Chega of Portugal signaled openness to including Smer.
 According to Beňová, the party ultimately decided to postpone its decision until September 2026.